 About peak run-off

-Before we get to the list and map of creek hazards, I’d like to share some context and complementary information.
+Before we get to the list and map of creek hazards, I want to provide context about the Sierra’s potentially massive spring runoff.

 Creek crossings in the High Sierra warrant your attention.
 The hazard is caused by a unique set of circumstances: